BinaryTarget

 binary_target(CREATE_FULLY <target-name> [...])

-Create a fully configured binary target.
+Create a fully configured binary target:

 binary_target(CREATE_FULLY <target-name>